andrea0292/Andrea-Caputo-Lab/content/publication/Dark Matter in the Ionosphere/index.md

 ---
-title: "Axion-Photon Conversion in the Earth's Ionosphere: New Constraints from Radio Observations"
+title: "Resonant Conversion of Wave Dark Matter in the Ionosphere"
 authors:
   - Carl Beadle
   - Andrea Caputo